This daily newspaper strip is basically the adventures of Spider-Man

 - Classical Movie Vampire

 - Continuity Nod: A story arc with Sandman in 2009 makes it clear that the events of Spider-Man 3 are canon to the strip.
-Several times.
-Despite not making any chronological sense considering the strips started in the 1970s.

 - Costume Copycat: A guy pretends to be Spider-Man's Secret Identity, but for the fame and fortune.
 Peter has to save him when villains inevitably go after the impostor.